Solar Protocol

 Server locations as of October 2022.

 The Solar Protocol project is maintained by a community of volunteers around the world who have set up servers in different locations and timezones.
-If you are interested in hosting a server, please see our call for stewards and read the FAQ closely.
-It can be suprisingly difficult to find an appropriate and secure location for the server.
+We periodically open up spots for new stewards or create open calls to participate to specific initiatives, like workshops and exhibitions.
+If you are interested in hosting a server or applying to an open call, please see our call page.

 Credits